Posted on October 19, 2018

 New hope for a devastating disease

 Janice Robertson, who heads the James Hunter Laboratory at the Tanz Centre, is the inaugural chair-holder.
 She is a world-renowned expert in ALS and was close to Jim Hunter, and continues to be so with the Hunter family.
-“I am honoured to hold this Chair,” says Robertson.
-“Jim was an incredible, inspiring human being who was so well read in the field.
+“I am honoured to hold this Chair,” says Robertson, who is also a professor of Laboratory Medicine and Pathobiology at U of T. “Jim was an incredible, inspiring human being who was so well read in the field.
 It gives you a greater sense of purpose when you have interaction with families like the Hunters.”

 Basic and clinical research partnering with industry